AdielEstrada/Computer_Setup-RSAT_Tools_OV/README.md

-# Part 4 - Setting Up A Computer With RSAT Tools, and Joining It To A Domain
+# Part 4 - Joining A PC To A Domain

 > [!NOTE]
 > Have the server environment open and be logged in as administrator.